sensu/sensu-docs/content/sensu-core/1.4/guides/pre-compile-plugins.md

 ### Install compiled gem into embedded Ruby

-Now we can copy these gems to another system and install them into the sensu embedded ruby.
+Now we can copy these gems to another system and install them into the Sensu embedded ruby.
-In a production or development enviroment, you'd want to put these in a rubygems server of your own (e.g. [Geminabox(https://github.com/geminabox/geminabox), [Artifactory](https://jfrog.com/artifactory/) or similar).
+In a production or development environment, you'd want to put these in a rubygems server of your own (e.g. [Geminabox(https://github.com/geminabox/geminabox), [Artifactory](https://jfrog.com/artifactory/) or similar).
 You can also use a tool like `fpm` to convert the gems into a system package.

-Here we've copied the compiled gems to a system with Sensu installed, but no gcc or other compile toolchain
+Here we've copied the compiled gems to a system with Sensu installed, but no gcc or other compile toolchain.

  _NOTE: nokogiri needs libxml2 and libxslt to be present on your system._